For Therapists & Clinicians

 The hand loop encircles all four fingers and optionally the thumb.
 The patient opens the hand against resistance.
 Provides a composite measure of total hand extension force.

-• Both models accept the same finger ring and hand loop attachments via the common twist-lock interface
+- Accepts interchangeable finger ring and hand loop attachments via the twist-lock interface

 Questions or Clinical Inquiries?